Sunilnayak7045/List-Adapter-DiffUtil/README.md

 8. Use submitlist method to provide the new list to your recycler view and it will only update the items that are changed, the rest of the items remain the same.

+Before:

+class ProgrammingAdapter : ListAdapter<ProgrammingItem,ProgrammingAdapter.ProgrammingViewHolder>()

+//Inside the constructor we have to pass the DiffUtil implementation i.e how it will compare the 2 list

+ {

+}

+After:

+class ProgrammingAdapter : ListAdapter<ProgrammingItem,ProgrammingAdapter.ProgrammingViewHolder>(Diffutil())
+{

+    class Diffutil :  DiffUtil.ItemCallback<ProgrammingItem>()
+{

+        override fun areItemsTheSame(oldItem: ProgrammingItem, newItem: ProgrammingItem): Boolean

+        {

+            return oldItem.id == newItem.id
+        }

+        // It will check the content are same or not override fun areContentsTheSame(
+            oldItem: ProgrammingItem,
+            newItem: ProgrammingItem
+        ): Boolean {

+           return oldItem == newItem
+        }
+    }
+}